JacksonF98/Backend-API-Project/README.md

 This would allow:
 - More complex analysis
-- persistance of user submitted sightings
+- persistence of user submitted sightings
 - higher scalability for storage of larger datasets
 - faster queries

 ### Improved Machine learning insights
-The current insights uses hard-coded logic rather than machine learing or AI models.
+The current insights use hard-coded logic rather than machine learning or AI models.
 A future version could include finding a suitable library capable of additional functionality such as:

 - anomaly detection e.g. spike of data in particular weeks across locations